TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/1-Creating-an-extension-with-the-kickstarter.rst

 .. figure:: /Images/10-Outlook/figure-10-1.png

-   Figure 10-1: The domain modeller consists of a large workspace and retractable tabs at the left and right side, in wich the meta data can be entered.
+   Figure 10-1: The domain modeller consists of a large workspace and retractable tabs at the left and right side, in which the meta data can be entered.

 To create a new domain object click at the box with the title *New Model Object* and pull it to the desired place on the workspace.
 Now you can enter the name of the model object, in our case